-Seattle entrepreneur agrees to repay unapproved coronavirus vaccine sales in exchange for state lawsuit being dropped
+Seattle entrepreneur agrees to repay those who paid $400 for his unapproved coronavirus vaccine; state will drop lawsuit

 Stine had faced a maximum fine of $2,000 for each of the 30 counts of allegedly selling the purported vaccine and for allegedly touting his scientific credentials and the benefits of his concoction to those questioning its legality on social media.

-A Superior Court lawsuit filed in King County this month by Attorney General Bob Ferguson alleged Stine and his North Coast Biologics company marketed the so-called vaccine over Facebook in March and April and administered it to about 30 people in Washington and other states.
+A Superior Court lawsuit filed in King County this month by Attorney General Bob Ferguson alleged that Stine and his North Coast Biologics company marketed the so-called vaccine over Facebook in March and April and administered it to about 30 people in Washington and other states.
 No COVID-19 vaccine has attained Food and Drug Administration approval, and developing one is expected to take at least until next year.

-Stine boasted on Facebook he’d developed his vaccine in “half a day’’ and that he’d tested it on himself and even offered to give some to his good friend Farhad Ghatan, the mayor of the San Juan Island town of Friday Harbor.
-Some residents were outraged Ghatan invited Stine on Facebook to come visit him when travel to the island had been restricted because of coronavirus fears.
+Stine boasted on Facebook that he’d developed his vaccine in “half a day’’ and that he’d tested it on himself and even offered to give some to his good friend Farhad Ghatan, the mayor of the San Juan Island town of Friday Harbor.
+Some residents were outraged when Ghatan invited Stine, via Facebook, to come visit him when travel to the island had been restricted because of coronavirus fears.

-Ghatan said in an interview he and Stine later postponed the visit.
+Ghatan said in an interview that he and Stine later postponed the visit.

 But some locals complained to state and federal authorities about Stine’s activities, leading to warning letters from Ferguson’s office and the Federal Trade Commission.
 The FTC letter last month told Stine that even though he’d agreed in April to comply with Ferguson’s warning, his Facebook posts touting the purported vaccine had not all been removed.